-(b) Does Anenberg Repudiate Kite II.
+(b) Estate of Anenberg Largely (If Not Totally) Repudiates Kite II.
 Anenberg goes a long way toward repudiating Kite II in many situations.
 Anenberg very clearly concludes that, at least in situations in which the entire QTIP trust assets are distributed to the spouse in a judicial termination of the trust, if there is a disposition of any of the qualifying income interest for life that results in a deemed "transfer" of the remainder interest under §2519, no taxable gift results of the remainder interest if the surviving spouse receives all the trust assets.
 No "gratuitous gift" has occurred, so no taxable gift of a deemed transfer of the remainder occurs following the disposition.